You can get them online (www.jud.ct.gov), in the court clerk's office, or at a Court Service Center (located in most courthouses).

 You may also need to fill out these forms:

 Fill out this form if you'll be representing yourself in court and you have not already filed this form or if your address has changed.

 Application for Waiver of Fees (#JD-FM-75)

-If you can’t afford to pay court fees, you can use this form to ask the court to let you skip paying court fees.
+If you can’t afford to pay court fees, you can use this form to ask the court to not charge you for the fees for this motion if you can't afford them.
 For more information, see the legal aid booklet, Can't Afford to Pay Court Fees?
 Ask for a Fee Waiver.

 If there is an emergency affecting the care of your child, you will also need to fill out this form:

 Application for Emergency Ex Parte Order of Custody (#JD-FM-222)